istio/istio.io/content/en/docs/tasks/traffic-management/egress/egress-control/index.md

 #### IBM Cloud Kubernetes Service

-To see which CIDR is used in the cluster use `ibmcloud ks cluster get -c <CLUSTER-NAME>` and look for the `Service Subnet`.
-On very old clusters, this may not work and so using `kubectl get svc -o wide -A` would be a way to narrow down the CIDR from the original option of `"172.30.0.0/16,172.21.0.0/16,10.10.10.0/24"`.
+To see which CIDR is used in the cluster use `ibmcloud ks cluster get -c <CLUSTER-NAME>` and look for the `Service Subnet`:

-For example on newer clusters:
 {{< text bash >}}
-$ ibmcloud ks cluster get --cluster my-cluster | grep "Service Subnet" Service Subnet:                 172.21.0.0/16
+$ ibmcloud ks cluster get -c my-cluster | grep "Service Subnet" Service Subnet:                 172.21.0.0/16
 {{< /text >}}

-Use `--set values.global.proxy.includeIPRanges="172.21.0.0/16"`
+Then use `--set values.global.proxy.includeIPRanges="172.21.0.0/16"`

+{{< warning >}}
+On very old clusters, this may not work so you can use `--set values.global.proxy.includeIPRanges="172.30.0.0/16,172.21.0.0/16,10.10.10.0/24"` or use `kubectl get svc -o wide -A` to further narrow down the CIDR value for the setting.
+{{< /warning >}}

 #### Google Kubernetes Engine (GKE)